Remote Desktop: An Overview and How It Works?

 This is another common challenge with remote desktops.

-Some organizations configure their corporate firewall to block outbound RDP traffic, restricting employees from accessing their home devices through a corporate device while at work.
+Some companies set their corporate firewall to prevent RDP traffic from leaving the network.
+It prevents workers from using company devices to access their personal devices while they are at work.
 This is for obvious reasons of security.

 SSL Certificate Issues